2007 New York Giants season: Week 3: at Washington Redskins

 In the first quarter, New York got the first score as kicker Lawrence Tynes hit a 34-yard field goal.
-The Redskins took the lead with RB Clinton Portis getting a 1-yard TD run.
-In the second quarter, Redskins QB Jason Campbell threw an 8-yard TD pass to TE Chris Cooley, while kicker Shaun Suisham ended the half with a 47-yard field goal that gave Washington a 17–3 lead.
+The Redskins took the lead with running back Clinton Portis getting a 1-yard TD run.
+In the second quarter, Redskins quarterback Jason Campbell threw an 8-yard touchdown pass to tight end Chris Cooley, while kicker Shaun Suisham ended the half with a 47-yard field goal that gave Washington a 17–3 lead.

 With the Giants staring at a 14-point deficit, and an 0–2 start to their season, the Giants came out strong to start the second half.
-In the third quarter, QB Eli Manning finally got the Giants offense turned around and RB Reuben Droughns would score on a 1-yard TD run to cut the lead in half.
+In the third quarter, quarterback Eli Manning finally got the Giants offense turned around and running back Reuben Droughns would score on a 1-yard touchdown run to cut the lead in half.

-In the fourth quarter, Droughns rushed again for a 1-yard touchdown, while Manning completed a 33-yard TD pass to WR Plaxico Burress, giving the Giants a startling 24–17 lead against the home team.
+In the fourth quarter, Droughns rushed again for a 1-yard touchdown, while Manning completed a 33-yard touchdown pass to wide receiver Plaxico Burress, giving the Giants a startling 24–17 lead against the home team.

 In the game's final moments, Washington found first and goal at the Giants 1-yard line.
-New York's defense then proceeded to make a goal-line stand as they stopped RB Ladell Betts from getting into the end zone on 4th down during the final seconds of the game.
+New York's defense then proceeded to make a goal-line stand as they stopped running back Ladell Betts from getting into the end zone on 4th down during the final seconds of the game.
 This goal line stand was known as the initial catalyst of the Giants' Super Bowl season.

 With the win, the Giants improved to 1–2.

 Week 4: vs. Philadelphia Eagles

 Coming off their divisional road win over the Redskins, the Giants went home for a Sunday night divisional duel with the Philadelphia Eagles.
-New York's defense held the Eagles to no first half points, while in the second quarter, New York got on the board first with QB Eli Manning completing a 9-yard TD pass to WR Plaxico Burress for the only score of the half.
-In the third quarter, the Giants increased its lead with kicker Lawrence Tynes getting a 29-yard field goal, along with LB Kawika Mitchell recovering a fumble, getting up, and returning the fumble 17-yards for a touchdown.
+New York's defense held the Eagles to no first half points, while in the second quarter, New York got on the board first with quarterback Eli Manning completing a 9-yard touchdown pass to wide receiver Plaxico Burress for the only score of the half.
+In the third quarter, the Giants increased its lead with kicker Lawrence Tynes getting a 29-yard field goal, along with linebacker Kawika Mitchell recovering a fumble, getting up, and returning the fumble 17-yards for a touchdown.
 In the fourth quarter, the Eagles would get their only points of the game with kicker David Akers making a 53-yard field goal.

-On the night, New York's defense sacked QB Donovan McNabb 12 times (tying an NFL record), with half of those sacks coming from DE Osi Umenyiora.
-Also, DE Michael Strahan had one sack in the game to surpass Lawrence Taylor as the Giants' All-Time Sack Leader (Taylor was present at the game).
+On the night, New York's defense sacked quarterback Donovan McNabb 12 times (tying an NFL record), with half of those sacks coming from defensive end Osi Umenyiora.
+Also, defensive end Michael Strahan had one sack in the game to surpass Lawrence Taylor as the Giants' all-time sack leader (Taylor was present at the game).

 With the victory, New York improved to 2–2.